 Despite being a board member of the Hancock County GOP, Republican candidate for Indiana General Assembly District 53 Ethan Lawson is running his first race as a candidate, and he says that national dysfunction needs to stay out of Indiana.

-Lawson, who works for the Indiana National Guard and vice chair of the Hancock County Republican Party, places the blame for rising costs in the state of Indiana squarely on Democrats in Washington, D.C.
+Lawson, who works for the Indiana National Guard and is the vice chair of the Hancock County Republican Party, places the blame for rising costs in the state of Indiana squarely on Democrats in Washington, D.C.
 He says that in conversations with voters, one of the main issues he hears is the rising costs due to inflation.

 “A lot of that’s due to policies at the national level with our current president and vice president, but it has impacts here locally and at the state level,” Lawson said.
 “What I hope to do about that is take a look at our spending, our fiscal policies and our taxes and try to help offset some of that here in Indiana.”